miradulo/complexity_sort/README.md

 We then attempt to apply a topological sort to the graph with the hope that it contains no [directed cycles](https://en.wikipedia.org/wiki/Cycle_graph#Directed_cycle_graph)<sup>3</sup>.
 This is permissible due to the transitive relational properties of the asymptotic definitions.

+_Note_: Although the comments above are the conventional way to describe topological sort, to me it is more intuitive to see it as a product of the [Szpilrajn extension theorem](https://en.wikipedia.org/wiki/Szpilrajn_extension_theorem), which intuitively just says that a set does not have to assert that every element is greater than or less than some other element.

 ##### Example

 Consider the list of functions from above: